Which tax forms does OnPay file?

 New employers in Texas are not eligible to receive an Unemployment account number until they have paid $1500 in wages.
 If you are a brand new business, it's possible you have not yet met this threshold, please enter the new employer rate of 2.7% in your OnPay account and register once you have paid $1500 in wages.

-**If you have liabilities or employees for more than one state, please follow the instructions found in the knowledge base for each state.**
+**If you have liabilities or employees for more than one state, please follow the instructions found in the knowledge base for each state.
+For more detailed information on taxes in Texas, check out our Texas payroll calculator.**